 Our specialist lawyers tailor their approach to support commercial clients’ requirements and strive to achieve the best results.
 Whatever you require, we are committed to providing straightforward expert advice.

-Led by Partner Fiona Squire, our Landlord and Tenant team offers expert help and advice on all areas of commercial landlord and tenant law, including:
+Led by Partner Fiona Hannaford, our Landlord and Tenant team offers expert help and advice on all areas of commercial landlord and tenant law, including:

 • Dilapidation and disrepair disputes